-Today for the first time ever, the UK recorded temperatures in excess of 40°C. Parts of Wennington, a village in East London were consumed by fire.
+For the first time ever, this summer the UK recorded temperatures in excess of 40°C. Parts of Wennington, a village in East London were consumed by fire.
 If ever there was a moment to wake up and change how we live, it is now.
-If we don’t we are individually and collectively committing, in the words
+If we don’t we are individually and collectively committing, in the

 This is a follow-up to an article I wrote in 2018, about a brownfield site in Downtown Abu Dhabi.
 The original article can be found at the end.
 I was fascinated at the spontaneous self-seeding of plants – all non-native ‘invasive’ plants – that had taken place.
 Less than a year later, Google maps revealed

 This is the third in a four-part series.
 In previous articles (links at bottom) I talked about the spontaneous regeneration on brownfield sites in the UAE and the utilisation of seeded landscapes to create semi-natural ecosystems without irrigation.
 Another factor of these landscapes would be to make them productive in a way that would enrich

 In part one of this four-part series, I discussed the colonization of brownfield sites in the UAE’s cities with a range of trees and shrubs – almost all of them “exotic invasive” species.
 I argued that these could be forming the basis of new, adapted ecologies.
 To revise those arguments, please the link at the

 This is the first of a four-part article, links to the others are at the end.
 These articles are all a part of the same thought progress, which has been brewing for some time and started with an article I wrote two years ago, in March 2018.
 I think this is an important subject, and

 Gravel gardens have been around a long time yet with a few well-known exceptions (Denmans, Beth Chatto and more recently, Olivier Filippi), never really make it into the mainstream of garden design.
 I suspect that for some designers, there is insufficient structure to satisfy, yet that is actually one of the main benefits.
 This makes